htwangtw/hrvtrt/preregisteration.md

 A point process can be described completely by the (random) time of occurrence of the events.
 Common methods treat the R-R interval or heart rate series as continuous-valued signals, rather than model them to reflect the point-process structure and the stochastic nature of the underlying R-wave events.
 [Barbieri et al. 2005] modeled heartbeat intervals as a history-dependent inverse Gaussian (HDIG) point process and derive from it an explicit probability density that yields alternative definitions of heart rate and heart rate variability.

 The implementation of point process analysis of the original study is achieved by python library [pointprocess (v0.3, 3346078)](https://github.com/andreabonvini/pointprocess).
-The MATLAB source code of [Barbieri et al. 2005] can be found [here](http://users.neurostat.mit.edu/barbieri/pphrv).
+The MATLAB source code of [Barbieri et al., 2005] can be found [here](http://users.neurostat.mit.edu/barbieri/pphrv).

 We will focus on with the following time-varying HRV measures derived from HDIG reported in [Barbieri et al. 2005]: